 Screen offers two Awards running in alternate years.
 Both attract a £1,000 prize.

 The Annette Kuhn Debut Essay Award recognises emerging scholars in the field publishing in any journal.
 It was established in 2014 to mark Professor Kuhn’s contribution to the development of screen studies.
-As of 2021, the Award is paused and not accepting submissions until further notice.
+The Award is currently paused and not accepting submissions until further notice.

 Annette Kuhn Debut Essay Award